Skip to contents

 Sets of quantiles (MX metrics by Rowlands et al.)

-The quantiles as discussed above can be used to describe the accelerations that participants exceed in their most active “X” accumulated minutes in a day.
-In the specific approach as proposed by Rowlands et al. these quantiles are referred to as the MX metrics.
+The quantiles, as discussed above, can be used to describe the accelerations that participants exceed in their most active “X” accumulated minutes in a day.
+In the specific approach, as proposed by Rowlands et al., these quantiles are referred to as the MX metrics.
 The MX metrics should not be confused with the most active continuous X hours, e.g. M10, as used in circadian rhythm research that also can be derived with GGIR (see parameter winhr).

 qlevels = c(c(1380/1440), c(1410/1440), c(1430/1440)).

-The output in the part 2 summary files will refer to this as a percentile of the day.
+The output in the part 2 summary report file will refer to this as a percentile of the day.
 Thus, for a 24-h day, M30 will appear as “p97.91666_ENMO_mg_0.24hr”.
 To create the radar plots of these MX metrics as first described by Rowlands et al., this GitHub repository provides the R code and detailed instructions on how to make the radar plots using your own data.

 Intensity gradient

-If we plot the time spent in equally spaced acceleration ranges we would end up with an asymptotic-shaped curve, indicating little time spent at high intensities (acceleration levels) and much time spent at low intensities.
-The shape of the distribution may be informative but is hard to quantify with single number in its standard form.
+If we plot the time spent in equally spaced acceleration ranges, we would end up with an asymptotic-shaped curve, indicating little time spent at high intensities (acceleration levels) and much time spent at low intensities.
+The shape of the distribution may be informative but is hard to quantify with a single number in its standard form.
 Therefore, a new concept called the intensity gradient was proposed by Rowlands and colleagues.

-Further, if you want to do more methodological research on this, you can use this parameter to define alternative acceleration bins , e.g. for using bins of 20 instead of 25 mg iglevels = c(seq(0, 4000, by = 20), 8000).
+Further, if you want to do more methodological research on this, you can use this parameter to define alternative acceleration bins, e.g. for using bins of 20 instead of 25 mg iglevels = c(seq(0, 4000, by = 20), 8000).

 Key arguments